lexik/LexikTranslationBundle/Resources/doc/index.md

 Command options:
 * `--cache-clear` (or `-c`): remove translations cache files (it won't clear all cache files but just files from `app/cache/[env]/translations/`).
-* `--force` (or `-f`): update the translations even if the element already exist in the database.
+* `--force` (or `-f`): update the translations even if the elements already exist in the database.
 * `--globals` (or `-g`): import only from the `app/Resources/translations`.
 It will ignore the option if you provide a BundleName to import.
 * `--locales` (or `-l`): import only for these locales, instead of using the managed locales from the config. eg: `--locales=fr --locales=en`
 * `--domains` (or `-d`): Only import files for given domains (comma separated). eg `--domains=messages,validators`
 * `--case-insensitive` (or `-i`): Convert keys as lower case to check if a key has already been imported.
 * `--import-path` (or `-p`): Search for translations at given path.
 Cannot be used with globals, merge or only-vendors option. eg `--import-path=\tmp`
 * `--only-vendors` (or `-o`): Only import files from vendor-bundles. eg `--only-vendors`
-* `--merge` (or `-m`): Merge translation (use ones with latest updatedAt date).
+* `--merge` (or `-m`): Merge translations (use ones with latest updatedAt date).

 Export translations
 ===================

-To export translations from the database in to files run the following command:
+To export translations from the database into files, run the following command:

     ./app/console lexik:translations:export [--locales=en,de] [--domains=messages,validators] [--format=yml] [--case-insensitive]

-This command will export all translations from the database in to files.
-A translation is exported in the same file (and format) it was imported in, except for vendors files which are exported in `app/Resources/translations/` and in this case the command will only export translations that changed.
+This command will export all translations from the database into files.
+A translation is exported in the same file (and format) it was imported in, except for vendors files which are exported in `app/Resources/translations/` and in this case the command will only export translations that have changed.

 Command options:
 * `--locales`: Only export files for given locales.